thuehn/Minstrel-Blues/measurement/minstrel-measurement/Readme.md

 The command line options ```--online``` and ```--dump_to_dir``` are valid for all nodes and individual settings per node are not used if set.
 Without these command line options the individual settings of all nodes are used or if unset then the data is kept in memory.
 All command line options are overwriting the corresponding config file options.

+A 5G measurement with 1600 Experiments last 5 hours with online fetching of the data traces and 6 hours without.

 Please refer to the output of option ```--help``` for a complete list of available options.

 # Analyse Measurement